kendalfoster/RSG-Space-Weather/Examples/workflow_tutorial.rst

 - check which branch you are currently on: :code:`git branch -a`
 - ensure you are on the individual branch: :code:`git checkout <individual_branch_name>`
 - rebase the individual branch from the master on GitHub (instead of the local master; this prevents issues with pulling master locally after a merge): :code:`git rebase <individual_branch_name> remotes/origin/master`
+- if conflicts arise, try (adding and ) committing all changes to the individual branch before reattempting the rebase